winitzki/scall/tutorial/programming_dhall.md

 let inc = λ(x : Natural) → x + 1
 ```

-We may write a type annotation to `inc` like this:
+We may write the code of `inc` with a type annotation like this:

 ```dhall
 let inc : Natural → Natural = λ(x : Natural) → x + 1